Spokane River

-The Spokane River is a tributary of the Columbia River, approximately 111 mi long, in northern Idaho and eastern Washington in the United States.
+The Spokane River is a left tributary of the Columbia River, approximately 111 mi long, in northern Idaho and eastern Washington in the United States.
 It drains a low mountainous area east of the Columbia, passing through the Spokane Valley and the city of Spokane, Washington.

 Description

 The Spokane River drains the northern part of Lake Coeur d'Alene in the Idaho Panhandle, emptying into the Columbia River at Franklin D. Roosevelt Lake, approximately 110 mi downstream.

 From Lake Coeur d'Alene, the Spokane River traverses the Rathdrum Prairie until reaching Post Falls, Idaho where it passes over a Post Falls Dam, and a natural 40-foot waterfall.
 Continuing westward it passes over 6 more dams, three of which (Upriver Dam, Upper Falls Dam, Monroe Street Dam) are located in the city of Spokane.
 In Spokane, it flows over the Spokane Falls, which are located in the heart of Downtown Spokane, approximately one third of the way down the river's length.
 About a mile later, the river receives Latah Creek from the southeast.
 Soon afterwards, it is met from the northeast by the Little Spokane River, on the western edge of the city of Spokane.
 It flows in a zigzag course along the southern edge of the Selkirk Mountains, forming the southern boundary of the Spokane Indian Reservation, where it is impounded by the Long Lake Dam to form Long Lake, a 15 mi reservoir.
 It joins Franklin D. Roosevelt Lake on the Columbia from the east at Miles.
 The site of historic Fort Spokane is located at the confluence of the Spokane and Columbia rivers.

 The Spokane River's entire drainage basin is about 6240 sqmi large, of which 3840 sqmi are above Post Falls Dam at the outlet of Coeur d'Alene Lake.
 Its mean annual discharge is 7946 cuft/s.